A Mobility Founder’s Playbook for Crowdfunding and Syndicates

 • Ignoring the cap table: Direct crowdfunding can clutter equity structures, use platform solutions or legal counsel to aggregate shares efficiently.

-• Overpromising in marketing: Backers and regulators increasingly expect full follow-through; reputational damage from failed or delayed campaigns can impact all future fundraising.
+• Overpromising in marketing: Backers and regulators increasingly expect full follow-through.
+Reputational damage from a failed or delayed campaign hurts every future raise.

 Case Study: Building a Community Through Crowdfunding—Kiwee Mobility